Bayes-Optimal Fair Classification with Multiple Sensitive Features: Background and Notation

 Fairness-aware learning extends the conventional binary classification problem by incorporating sensitive features in addition to the target feature $Y$.
 Specifically, we assume the presence of sensitive features $A \in \mathcal{A}$ (e.g., gender and race) with respect to which we aim to ensure fairness.
 We note that ${X}$ may or may not include the sensitive features ${A}$ in practical applications.

 \textbf{Group Notation with Multiple Sensitive Features}: In real applications, individuals might be coded with multiple sensitive features.
 We consider $K$ sensitive features, where each feature is denoted by $A_k \in \mathcal{A}_k$ for $k \in [K]$.\footnote{Here, $\mathcal{A} = \mathcal{A}_1 \times \mathcal{A}_2 \times \cdots \times \mathcal{A}_K$.} For example, $A_1$ might correspond to race, $A_2$ to gender, and so on.
-However, the presence of multiple sensitive features (e.g., race and gender simultaneously) can lead to non-equivalent definitions of group fairness \citep{Yang2020}: { \begin{itemize} [itemsep=7pt, parsep=0pt, topsep=2pt] \item \textit{Independent group fairness}: Fairness is evaluated separately for each sensitive feature, leading to overlapping subgroups (i.e., each sensitive feature defines its own set of groups independently).\footnote{See Appendix \ref{apxsec:Independent_Intersectional_Extensions} for detailed explanations and examples.} \item \textit{Intersectional group fairness}: Fairness is enforced on all subgroups defined by intersections of sensitive features, resulting in non-overlapping groups associated with all possible combinations of sensitive features. \end{itemize}} It is noteworthy that enforcing intersectional fairness inherently controls independent fairness, but the reverse does not always hold \citep{kearns2018preventing}.
+However, the presence of multiple sensitive features (e.g., race and gender simultaneously) can lead to non-equivalent definitions of group fairness \citep{Yang2020}: { \begin{itemize} [leftmargin=2em] \item \textit{Independent group fairness}: Fairness is evaluated separately for each sensitive feature, leading to overlapping subgroups (i.e., each sensitive feature defines its own set of groups independently).\footnote{See Appendix \ref{apxsec:Independent_Intersectional_Extensions} of the supplementary material for detailed explanations and examples.} \item \textit{Intersectional group fairness}: Fairness is enforced on all subgroups defined by intersections of sensitive features, resulting in non-overlapping groups associated with all possible combinations of sensitive features. \end{itemize}}

+It is noteworthy that enforcing intersectional fairness inherently controls independent fairness, but the reverse does not always hold \citep{kearns2018preventing}.
 Thus, intersectional fairness is often considered ideal \citep{Yang2020}.
-Consequently, we focus on intersectional fairness here when addressing multiple sensitive features and extend our results to independent fairness in Section \ref{apxsec:extension_indepent} of the Appendix.
+Consequently, we focus on intersectional fairness here when addressing multiple sensitive features and also extend our results to independent fairness in Appendix \ref{apxsec:extension_indepent} of the supplementary material.